 Construction Site Activities

-- If the project fails to correct the violation within the specified time, the Director of DEHS will contact the Assistant Vice President for Capital Planning and Project Management to resolve the non-compliance issue.
-Total or partial work on the project may be suspended until compliance is achieved.
+- If the project fails to correct the violation within the specified time, the Building Official shall issue necessary notices or orders to ensure compliance.
+Work on the project may be suspended until compliance is achieved.

 When a source of illicit discharge is discovered, the following course of action will be taken:

-- DEHS will complete and submit any written reports required by regulatory agencies.
+- If applicable, DEHS will report the discharge to the Minnesota Duty Officer and will submit any written reports required by regulatory agencies.

 - The party responsible for the discharge will be responsible for paying for any monetary fines assessed by a regulatory agency and any related cleanup and response costs.